zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 ## Renaming Functions

-One thing that sucks about C functions is they're often named with snake_case, which is an eyesore in Perl 6 and it's shiny kebob-case.
+One thing that sucks about C functions is they're often named with snake_case, which is an eyesore in Perl 6 with it's shiny kebob-case.
 Luckily, the fix is just a trait away:

     use NativeCall;